Follow Italianism

 According to the Ministry of Foreign Affairs, 260 non-resident Brazilians stranded in Italy asked for help.

-In all cases, in note, the consulate asked Brazilian residents to “remain calm at this difficult time”.
+In all cases, the consulate issued a statement asking Brazilian residents to "remain calm during this difficult time."

 According to estimates by consular authorities in Italy, between 70 and 90 thousand Brazilians live in the northern region of Italy, the region most affected by the pandemic.